 Keep ginger powder in a tightly sealed glass container.
 Store this bottle in a cool, dry, and dark place, such as a pantry.
 It can also be stored in the refrigerator for about 1 year.

-The essential oil from ginger has the flavor and aroma of the rest of the herb but is not as pungent.
+The essential oil from ginger has the characteristic flavor and aroma of the herb but is not as pungent.
 It is often used to flavor beverages and as an ingredient in candy, cosmetics, perfumes, and pharmaceutical applications.

-Ginger extract is just as pungent as fresh ginger and has the same aroma and flavor.
-It is used to flavor drinks and works similarly to ground ginger.
+Ginger extract is just as pungent as fresh ginger and works as a substitute for ground ginger.
+It is mainly used to flavor drinks and manufacture pharmaceuticals.

 Adverse Effects of Ginger